knhr0727/TBmodel_CrI3/README.md

   2.2 List of the codes

 In `./TBmodel_CrI3/`,
 `plot_bilayer.py`: reads the MOKE and conductivity tensor output files of bilayer cases (untwisted and twisted), `DATA.*.npz`, and plots the graphs of them.
+By uncommenting lines 257-265, the bands will be shown.
 `plot_STTB_untwisted.py`: reads the spin texture output file of the untwisted bilayer and plots the spin texture figure.
 `plot_STTB_TBL.py`: reads the spin texture output file of the twisted bilayer and plots the spin texture figure.